In 1993 William Mesa made his directorial debut

 FORCE.
 To create the effects work for the film, Mesa

-upon his relationships with many experienced creative and talented special
+drew upon his relationships with many experienced creative

 composting and pyrotechnics.

-Next, FLASH FILM WORKS created the effects work for William
+FILM WORKS created the effects work for William Mesa's next

-detailed CGI depiction's of Blackhawk and Apache helicopters, as well
+depiction's of Blackhawk and Apache helicopters, as well as